telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/asp.net-web-forms-report-viewer/overview.md

 This document provides a brief overview of the *legacy* ASP.NET WebForms Report Viewer.

-> If you are building a new project, we strongly recommend using the latest WebForms Report Viewer - the [HTML5 Web Forms Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-web-forms-report-viewer/overview%}).
-It includes a lot of improvements and new features.
+> Starting with the 2024 Q4 release, the ASP.NET WebForms Report Viewer will no longer be distributed with Telerik Reporting.
+We strongly recommend using its successor - the [HTML5 Web Forms Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-web-forms-report-viewer/overview%}), which includes the latest features, performance enhancements, and security improvements offered by both Microsoft and Telerik.

 ## Purpose and Features